raineorshine/sublime-text-settings/Packages/TypeScript/README.md

 If the `node_path` setting is present, this will override the PATH environment variable and the plug-in will use the value of the `node_path` setting as the node executable to run.
 See more information in [our Tips and Known Issues](https://github.com/Microsoft/TypeScript-Sublime-Plugin/wiki/Tips-and-Known-Issues) wiki page.

-Note: Using different versions of TypeScript
+Using different versions of TypeScript
 --------------

 This plugin can be configured to load an alternate version of TypeScript.
-This is typically useful for trying out nightly builds, or prototyping with custom builds.
-To do that, update the `Settings - User` file with the following:
+This is typically useful for trying out nightly builds, prototyping with custom builds, or compatibility with node_modules-free package managers like Yarn 2.
+To do that, update the `Settings - User` file or your project settings with the following:

 ```json5
 "typescript_tsdk": "<path to your folder>/node_modules/typescript/lib"